-If you haven’t heard, most Windows Mobile Handheld Operating Systems, utilized on enterprise and consumer-grade devices will reach their end of support through Microsoft by 2020.
+If you haven’t heard, most Windows Mobile Handheld Operating Systems, utilized on enterprise and consumer-grade devices will reach their end of support through Microsoft by 2020 (See Milestone Guides).
 While there are a number of reasons to move to Android, it all comes back to one: productivity.

 To know the future, you have to understand Android’s footing in the marketplace.
 Currently, Android is in 80% of all mobile devices, making it the leader across all mobile OS choices, which includes both enterprise and consumer-grade combined.
 That number is growing every day, due in large part to Android’s ease of use/UX and its flexibility to be configured and customized per use case.
 This has also attracted a much larger OS developer resource pool (Internal and 3rd party) than that of Apple, where the OS ecosystem is closed and hardware limited to their own form factors.
 The value in having diversity at a development level can be seen in many ways; unlike Apple, Android is very capable to update frequently, attract hardware manufacturer partnerships with the best in mobility and produce the largest app library available.

 Change is inevitable, Windows users.
 If you want to operate an enterprise around the strengths of mobility today – hardware, software and services – drawing from all of the best practices of IoT that apply to your business, Android is what will power (almost) all of them.
 Windows will be gone and the wise will turn focus to the many internal factors to entertain for a smooth migration, rather than try to salvage a solution to retain legacy tech when possible.